-A landowner is normally the other party to the agreement, while in some cases a third party, such as a Referral Authority may also be involved.
+Usually the other party to the agreement will be a landowner, although in some cases a third party, such as a referral authority, may also be involved.

 Purpose of a section 173 agreement

 A Section 173 Agreement generally requires you to carry out, or not carry out, the actions set out in the agreement.
 These agreements are used when we need to impose extra requirements on an application, which are not covered in the conditions on your permit or in the planning scheme controls.

 - The prohibition, restriction or regulation of the use or development of the land.

 - Set conditions under which you can use or develop the land for specified purposes.

 - Set out requirements that will achieve our planning objectives, or implement an amendment to the planning scheme of which you have been notified.

 A section 173 agreement may be used, for example to:

 - Collect contributions toward the cost of building roads

 - Prevent any further subdivision of the land